pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Page._cleanContents()

-      PDF documents only: Clean all ``/Contents`` objects associated with this page (including contents of all annotations).
+      Clean all ``/Contents`` objects associated with this page (including contents of all annotations).
 "Cleaning" includes syntactical corrections, standardizations and "pretty printing" of the contents stream.
 If a page has several contents objects, they will be combined into one.
 Any discrepancies between ``/Contents`` and ``/Resources`` objects are also resolved / corrected.
 Note that the resulting contents stream will be stored uncompressed (if you do not specify ``deflate`` on save).
 See :meth:`Page._getContents` for more details.

       :rtype: int
       :returns: 0 on success.